 While the Hemingways had little money as they headed to Paris, Hadley’s modest trust fund sustained them.
 They had a small apartment, as well as a rented studio for Hemingway’s work, plus an abundance of expatriot and European friends, most of whom were writers.
 Gertrude Stein’s salon was nearby and she was a mentor, although ultimately there was a falling out.

-The great drama of their marriage occurred in December, 1922, when Hadley was traveling alone to Geneva to meet Hemingway there (he was covering a peace conference), and Hadley lost a suitcase filled with Hemingway’s manuscripts.
+One of the great dramas of their marriage occurred in December, 1922, when Hadley was traveling alone to Geneva to meet Hemingway there (he was covering a peace conference), and Hadley lost a suitcase filled with Hemingway’s manuscripts.
 One can only speculate about what impact this ultimately had on his writing.
 At the time, he was devastated.
 As any writer knows, you can never recreate the first cut.
 However, scholars opine regularly about whether the loss enabled him to start from scratch and do a better job or whether it was an irreplaceable loss.
 Clearly, he did okay despite . . .

 Still, Hadley was there at the beginning before he was the famous Ernest Hemingway.
 She was there during the ever-productive Paris years, which proved to be a touchstone gift that kept on giving.
 She funded his ability to write in Paris, enabling him to eventually at warp speed finish the first draft of The Sun Also Rises in six weeks.

 To Hadley’s dismay and hurt, she never figured significantly as a character in any of Hemingway’s books, which did tend to be based on actual people in his life.
-The new fictional memoir, The Paris Wife, paints Hadley as wounded that she was written out of The Sun Also Rises while starring Lady Brett Ashley, who’s based whole hog on Lady Duff Twysden.
+The fictional memoir, The Paris Wife, paints Hadley as wounded that she was written out of The Sun Also Rises while starring Lady Brett Ashley, who’s based whole hog on Lady Duff Twysden.

-Hadley settled into married life as a wife and mother, but trouble was near.
+Hadley settled into married life as a wife and mother, but trouble was not far away.
 She and Hem met the charming Pfeiffer sisters.
 Although initially Hemingway thought Jinny was the more attractive, it was the petite Pauline, a writer for Paris Vogue, who ultimately captured his attention.
 As Pauline played the role of loyal, jokey pal to both Ernest and Hadley, she set her cap for Hem and he fell hard.

-Now it was Hadley’s turn to be devastated.
-Still, Hadley graciously accepted Hemingway’s offers of the royalties fromThe Sun Also Rises as child support and alimony.
-At the time, she had no way of knowing whether those would amount to anything.
-Of course, the rest is history.
+Of course, the rest was history.
 Hadley and Hemingway divorced in January of 1927.
 The Sun Also Rises was published shortly before the final formal divorce.
 Hemingway married Pauline Pfeiffer in May of 1927.
 When The Sun Also Rises was made into a film, profits from the film also went to Hadley.

 Hadley and Hemingway remained friendly throughout their lives.She and Hem didn’t socialize, but they were in touch regarding their son, Jack, who was known in the family as Bumby).

 Hadley stayed on in France until 1934.
 Paul Mowrer was a foreign journalist for the Chicago Daily News.
 She’d known him since the spring of 1927.
 Mowrer was no light weight himself, having received the Pulitzer Prize as a foreign correspondent in 1929.
-Hadley and Paul married inLondonin 1933.
-The Mowrers ultimately moved to a suburb ofChicago.
+Hadley and Paul married in London in 1933.
+The Mowrers ultimately moved to a suburb of Chicago.

-After the divorce from Hemingway, Hadley saw Ernest once again.
-She and Paul Mowrer ran into him while vacationing inWyoming.
-Hadley died on January 22, 1979 inLakeland,Florida.
+After the divorce from Hemingway, Hadley saw Ernest only once again although they wrote to each other regularly.
+She and Paul Mowrer ran into him while vacationing inWyoming in Sept 1939.
+Hadley died on January 22, 1979 in Lakeland,Florida.
 She is the grandmother of Mariel and Margaux Hemingway, who are the children of Jack/Bumby.